-In our context of uncertainty-oriented KP, if the trust degree of an asserted proposition is 0, then no matter what value the assigned certainty degree is, there is no information for determining the certainty degree of the proposition, which is corresponding to the most uncertain situation where the entropy should be maximal.
-As a proposition has only two determined values "True" and "False", in this case, the probability of this proposition being "True" should be 0.5, that is, the certainty degree of this proposition should be 0.5.
-Therefore, based on information theory, we assign 0.5 to the certainty degree of this asserted proposition when trust degree is 0, as shown in figure 2(b).
+In our context of uncertainty-oriented KP, if the degree of trust of an asserted proposition is 0, then no matter what value the assigned degree of certainty is, there is no information for determining the degree of certainty of the proposition, which is corresponding to the most uncertain situation where the entropy should be maximal.
+As a proposition has only two determined values "True" and "False", in this case, the probability of this proposition to be "True" should be 0.5, that is, the degree of certainty of this proposition should be 0.5.
+Therefore, based on information theory, we assign 0.5 to the degree of certainty of this asserted proposition when degree of trust is 0, as shown in figure 2(b).
 As a matter of fact, this situation of asserted proposition can be extended to other types of propositions.
-When a proposition is distrusted, no matter what type the proposition is, there is no information available to determine its certainty degree, so according to information theory the certainty degree of the proposition should be 0.5.
+When a proposition is distrusted, no matter what type the proposition is, there is no information available to determine its degree of certainty, so according to information theory the degree of certainty of the proposition should be 0.5.
 For this reason, we have the following axiom.